computerjazz/kinetic-ui/README.md

 # Kinetic UI

-A collection of interactive user interface animations using `react-native-reanimated`.
+A collection of interactive animations built with `react-native-reanimated`.

 [View this repo as a Snack](https://snack.expo.dev/@computerjazz/kinetic-ui-snack)